olneykimberly/LBD_CWOW_QTL/README.md

 cd ../scripts
 R 02_PLINK_QC.Rmd
 ```
-An overview of the results may be viewed here: https://rpubs.com/olneykimberly/PlinkQC_LBD_CWOW_SNP_array
+An overview of the results may be viewed [here](https://rpubs.com/olneykimberly/PlinkQC_LBD_CWOW_SNP_array)
 The output is cleaned data that removed individuals and markers that didn't pass the quality control checks as described in the 02_PLINK_QC.Rmd

-There are now 579 individuals that passed QC and 616,183 SNPs.
-Lets rename the files to reflect that there are now only 579 individuals.
+There are now 580 individuals that passed QC and 616,183 SNPs.
+Lets rename the files to reflect that there are now only 580 individuals.
 ```
 cd ../snp_array
 mv Filtered_n598_CWOW.clean.hh  Filtered_n580_CWOW.clean.hh